pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingDirectoryProfile.md

   ```

 !!!
 Info "Note other paths that are not included"
-    The `manage-profile generate-profie` command outputs valuable information about what is and isn't included in the generated profile.
+    The `manage-profile generate-profile` command outputs valuable information about what is and isn't included in the generated profile.

 !!! warning "Don't put secrets in your profile!"
     Secrets should not be included in your profile, so they are not included in the profile generation by default.